stan-dev/design-docs/designs/0035-pre-model-gqs.md

 ## Gibbs sampling discrete parameters

+Currently, the only approach to discrete parameters that Stan supports is marginalization.
+With this proposal, we will be able to introduce general Gibbs sampling a the cost of users having to write their own conditional densities.

 Here's an example that encodes a normal mixture model by sampling discrete parameters.
 The generative process for a data item first